 The Structure of the School

 I was honored to receive this knowledge that became the School of the Origins through teachings and rituals I followed in various traditions, and through my dreams.
 The School is enriched by many of the practices and concepts I have long loved and have found most helpful in my personal and spiritual evolution.
 Considering the times we live in and the way human beings are evolving, it is crucial for me to find depth, meaning and efficacy in practices freed from a specific religion or tradition.
 The School turns to Nature as a source of information and wisdom, both practically and metaphorically.
 The School of the Origins is organized in four main pathways: The Way of Nature, The Way of Imagination, The Way of Sound, and the Way of Ritual.
-Look at Workshops and Adventures to find SOTO's programs and events.
+Look at Programs At A Glance to find SOTO's programs and events.